inf112-v20/DVD-Project-Blue/deliverables/ObligatoriskOppgave2.md

 * Create functionality where user can move the robot around using cards.
 With the first delivery, a demonstration of movement will be implemented via buttons that represent cards that can be chosen in a sequence.

 _Acceptance_
-*  player can move the robot around according to cards represented by buttons.
+*  A player can move the robot around according to cards represented by buttons.

 _Know bugs in completion_
- * the robot is able to move outside the board and the screen.
+ * The robot is able to move outside the board and the screen.

 **User story no. 3**